microsoft/terminal/doc/specs/Proto extensions-spec.md

 * When a `.json` files is deleted, any new profiles that were generated from it remain in the user's settings file (though they no longer appear in the tab dropdown).

 ## Future considerations

+We need to consider how an app extension provides the path to an image (for the icon source or background image of a profile for example)

 This will likely be a stepping stone for the theme marketplace.